Back to Blog

 School admissions (March-May): Education, coaching centres, and EdTech brands see their highest response rates during this period.
 Book by January.

 An agency running a national Q3 plan will naturally focus on Diwali.
 In Kerala, Q3 is the tail end of Onam and the quiet before Christmas.
-A media plan built around the national festival calendar simply misses the state’s highest-intent buying windows.
+A media plan built around the national festival calendar misses the state’s highest-intent buying windows.

 Any client with a meaningful Kerala component needs a dedicated seasonal calendar.
 The booking windows and peak timing don’t map to anything national.
 Adapting a national plan doesn’t get you there.